 England fined for slow over rate in fourth ODI against Sri Lanka

-England are fined again for a slow over rate during their seven-match series with Sri Lanka.
+England fined for slow over rate

 England have been fined for a slow over rate during today's fourth one-day international against Sri Lanka.